Living Healthy with Diabetes

 Managing weight

-Being overweight or obese make it hard to manage Type 2 diabetes.
-It also increases the risk for high blood cholesterol and high blood pressure — risk factors for cardiovascular disease, which is the leading cause of death for people with diabetes.
+Being overweight or obese makes it hard to manage Type 2 diabetes.
+It also increases the risk for high blood cholesterol and high blood pressure — risk factors for cardiovascular disease.
 Two ways to help manage weight are to eat healthy and be more physically active.
-To lose weight, you must take in fewer calories than you use up through normal metabolism and physical activity.
+To lose weight, you must take in fewer calories than you use through normal metabolism and physical activity.

 Eating healthy